President of The Rockefeller Foundation

 Judith Rodin is president of The Rockefeller Foundation, one of the world's leading philanthropic organizations.
 She was previously president of the University of Pennsylvania, and provost of Yale University.
 Since joining the Foundation in 2005, Dr. Rodin has recalibrated its focus to meet the challenges of the 21st century and today the Foundation supports and shapes innovations to expand opportunity worldwide and build greater resilience by helping people, communities and institutions prepare for, withstand and emerge stronger from acute shocks and chronic stresses.
 The Foundation accomplishes these goals through work that advances health, revalues ecosystems, secures livelihoods and transforms cities.

-A pioneer and innovator throughout her career, Dr. Rodin was the first woman named to lead an Ivy League Institution and is the first woman to serve as The Rockefeller Foundation's president in its nearly 100-year history.
+A pioneer and innovator throughout her career, Dr. Rodin was the first woman named to lead an Ivy League Institution and is the first woman to serve as The Rockefeller Foundation's president.
 A research psychologist by training, she was one of the pioneers of the behavioral medicine and health psychology movements.

-Dr. Rodin is the author of more than 200 academic articles and has written or co-written 12 books.
-She has received 19 honorary doctorate degrees and has been named one of Crain's 50 Most Powerful Women in New York three years in a row.
-She has also been recognized as one of Forbes Magazine's World's 100 Most Powerful Women in 2011, 2012 and 2013.
+Dr. Rodin is the author of more than 200 academic articles and has written or co-written 14 books, including The Power of Impact Investing and The Resilience Dividend: Being Strong in a World Where Things Go Wrong.
+She has received 19 honorary doctorate degrees and has been named one of Crain's 50 Most Powerful Women in New York.
+She has also been recognized as one of Forbes Magazine's World's 100 Most Powerful Women three years in a row.

 Dr. Rodin serves as a member of the board for several leading corporations and non-profits including Citigroup, Laureate Education, Inc., Comcast, and the White House Council for Community Solutions.
 Dr. Rodin is a graduate of the University of Pennsylvania and earned her Ph.D. in Psychology from Columbia University.